Contrasting CION Invt (CION) and Its Peers

 |2.45

-CION Invt currently has a consensus target price of $12.50, suggesting a potential upside of 4.08%.
-As a group, “Holding & other investment offices” companies have a potential upside of 73.59%.
-Given CION Invt’s peers stronger consensus rating and higher possible upside, analysts clearly believe CION Invt has less favorable growth aspects than its peers.
+CION Invt presently has a consensus price target of $12.50, suggesting a potential upside of 3.31%.
+As a group, “Holding & other investment offices” companies have a potential upside of 70.71%.
+Given CION Invt’s peers stronger consensus rating and higher probable upside, analysts clearly believe CION Invt has less favorable growth aspects than its peers.

 Summary